jkole4/AntiNoobRaid/README.md

 /refunditem clear - clears the list of items set to refund

 /refunditem all - sets all raid tools to get refunded (C4, satchel, beancan, f1 and all 2 types of rockets (hv & normal))

+/checkname - check a deployed item and get its name for "Entity Settings"

 ### Players